ibrahimjad/emotiv-ros/README.md

 This will publish raw EEG signals of all channels to **/emotiv_raw** topic

 Raw data should be around 4k and contact quality above above 1k for getting good readings

+Otherwise if you do not wish to use the pre-compiled binary, the python script in [emotiv_driver/.scripts/emotiv_node.py](emotiv_driver/.scripts/emotiv_node.py) can be used but requires installing the additional dependencies as shown in [Emokit](https://github.com/openyou/emokit).